deepmodeling/GROMACS/docs/user-guide/mdp-options.rst

    (0.0) [nm] or [rad]
    End value defining the sampling interval together with :mdp:`awh1-dim1-start`.

+.. mdp:: awh1-dim1-symmetric

+   .. mdp-value:: no

+      Do not enforce symmetry around the origin (0) in this dimension.

+   .. mdp-value:: yes

+      Make the coordinate dimension symmetric around the origin.
+Negative coordinate samples affect the bias in the positive coordinate range and are in turn affected by the same bias as positive coordinate samples.

 .. mdp:: awh1-dim1-diffusion

    (10\ :sup:`-5`) [nm\ :sup:`2`/ps], [rad\ :sup:`2`/ps] or [ps\ :sup:`-1`]